avocadobravado/beer-dictionary/README.md

 ### Description

-Built with a mobile-first approach, this website uses the Brewery DB API to allow users to search for thousands of beers and learn more about different beers.
+Built with a mobile-first approach, this website uses the Brewery DB (https://www.brewerydb.com) API to allow users to search for thousands of beers and learn more about them.
+The website searches will return the ABV (Alcohol by Volume) IBU (International Bitterness Units) of the searched beer and a description of the beer's category.

 ### Screenshot of website

 ![screenshot of project](https://github.com/avocadobravado/beer-dictionary/blob/master/img/scs.png?raw=true)

-### Setup/Installation
+### Installation

 1) Open your terminal and clone this repository by typing: